NeowayLabs/data-integration-challenge/README.md

 ## Deliverable

-- It would be REALLY nice if it was hosted in a git repo of your own.
-You can create a new empty project, create a branch and Pull Request it to the master branch.
+- It would be REALLY nice if it was hosted in a git repo of your **own**.
+You can create a new empty project, create a branch and Pull Request it to the new master branch you have just created.
 Provide the PR URL for us so we can discuss the code :grin:.
 BUT if you'd rather, just compress this directory and send it back to us.
 - Make sure Yawoen folks will have access to the source code.
 - Fill the **Makefile** targets with the apropriated commands (**TODO** tags).
 That is for easy executing the deliverables (tests and execution).
 If you have other ideas besides a Makefile feel free to use and reference it on your documentation.